dynamsoft-docs/company-docs/customer-portal-faq/faq.md

 ![Invite-Contact4]({{site.assets}}img/Invite-Contact-4.png)

-- Case 2: If the person is not the one under your company, please invite it first.
-Please go to Please go to "Account Setting" - "Contacts", fill in the email address and choose the specified company, then click "Invite".
+- Case 2: If the person is not the one under your company, please invite him/her first.
+Please go to "Account Setting" - "Contacts", fill in the email address and choose the specified company, then click "Invite".

 ![Invite-Contact5]({{site.assets}}img/Invite-Contact-5.png)

 The person who is invited will receive an Invite Confirm Email.
 Once he/she confirms, he/she will be listed on "User List", then repeat the process in Case 1.

-If the contact(s) is removed from the order contacts, the person cannot check the license detail  of this order anymore.
+If the contact(s) is removed from the order contacts, the person cannot check the license detail of this order any more.
 If you just do not want to receive the renewal notification, please just unsubscribe it.

 ![Unsubscribe1]({{site.assets}}img/Unsubscribe-1.png)